ux-at-icfnext/global-change-jk/_pages/templates/card-landing.md

 title: Card Landing Page Template
 permalink: /templates/card-landing/
 prototype:
-  - name: Card Landing Page
+  - name: Agencies Landing Page
     link: "/prototype/agencies/"
-overview: The Collections Landing template is used for landing pages that utilize the collections component to display a list of content.
+overview: The Card Landing template is used for landing pages that utilize the card component to display a list of content.
+Each card links to a details page for that specific item.
-description: The Collections Landing template is used for landing pages that utilize the collections component to display a list of content.
+description: The Card Landing template is used for landing pages that utilize the card component to display a list of content.
+Each card links to a details page for that specific item.

 specs:
     - name: Title